 The Endocrinology, Diabetes and Metabolism Fellowship is a comprehensive two-year training program that provides unique, in-depth clinical and academic experience in the field of endocrinology.
-Endocrine fellows receive a wide range of didactic instruction and clinical training in the inpatient and ambulatory facilities of three premier medical institutions: NewYork-Presbyterian Hospital, Memorial Sloan-Kettering Cancer Center and the Hospital for Special Surgery.
+Endocrine fellows receive a wide range of didactic instruction and clinical training in the inpatient and ambulatory facilities of three premier medical institutions, all located within a four-block radius: NewYork-Presbyterian Hospital, Memorial Sloan-Kettering Cancer Center and the Hospital for Special Surgery.
 The first year of fellowship focuses on intensive clinical training, while the second year emphasizes clinical, translational, or basic research.
 Our fellows are actively involved in shaping their education, gain hands-on experience teaching residents and medical students, and receive individualized instruction from nationally- renowned clinicians and researchers.

-Fellows divide their time between NewYork-Presbyterian Hospital/Weill Cornell Medical College, Memorial Sloan-Kettering Cancer Center, and the Hospital for Special Surgery.
-The program's twelve rotations enable fellows to see inpatient consults, participate in outpatient clinics, and attend academic conferences at all three institutions.
+Fellows divide their time between NewYork-Presbyterian Hospital/Weill Cornell, Memorial Sloan-Kettering Cancer Center, and the Hospital for Special Surgery.
+The program's rotations enable fellows to see inpatient consults, participate in outpatient clinics, and attend academic conferences at all three institutions.
 At NewYork-Presbyterian Hospital, fellows diagnose and treat patients with general endocrine and metabolic disorders, and participate in a weekly Continuity Care Clinic.
-At the Hospital for Special Surgery, fellows gain experience in the diagnosis and treatment of metabolic bone diseases, and at Memorial Sloan-Kettering Cancer Center they receive unique training in thyroid malignancies and endocrine tumors.
+At the Hospital for Special Surgery, fellows gain experience in the diagnosis and treatment of metabolic bone diseases, and at Memorial Sloan-Kettering Cancer Center they receive unique training in thyroid malignancies, other endocrine tumors, and endocrine side effects of cancer treatment.
 During the second year, fellows work directly with expert faculty in endocrine subspecialty clinics.
 Each clinical rotation requires fellows to be actively involved in all aspects of patient care, and often provides the opportunity for fellows to gain teaching skills while supervising residents and medical students on elective.

 Second-Year Subspecialty Clinics